prince311A/springboot-jpa-api-crud/README.md

 # springboot-jpa-api-crud
-All the code demonstrating the fundamental concepts of Spring Boot, JPA, and API creation, along with CRUD operations using JPA, is organized within separate Maven projects."
+"All the code demonstrating the fundamental concepts of Spring Boot, JPA, and API creation, along with CRUD operations using JPA, is organized within separate Maven projects."